-The directors and executives (if any) receive a superannuation guarantee contribution required by the government, which is currently 9%.
+The directors and executives (if any) receive a superannuation guarantee contribution required by the government, which was 9% for the 2013 financial year (9.25% effective 1 July 2013).
 Some individuals may choose to sacrifice part of their salary to increase payments towards superannuation.